UniversalDependencies/docs/_swl/index.md

 ## Tokenization and Word Segmentation

+* The Swedish Sign Language Corpus (SSLC) treebank depends on the sign glosses provided in the SSLC source material, so the source text is already tokenized.
 * Sign glosses are always delimited by whitespace.
 * There is no punctuation.
 * Multiword tokens are not used.